ashrafdx1/ethHunt-Rand/README.md

 b- run script!.

-c- modify the cores to increase or decrease speed and power usagge.
+c- modify the cores to increase or decrease speed and power usage.